go9maboy/GovHack/README.md

 ## Team Members
 We are a team LockDown.
-In lockdown, we all need a good Cuddle.
+In lockdown, we all need a good *Cuddle*.

 Our members are,
 [Jun Junghyun](https://www.linkedin.com/in/junjunghyun),